 Analyzing iShares Silver Trust's Unusual Options Activity

-On Tuesday, shares of iShares Silver Trust (NYSE:SLV) saw unusual options activity.
-After the option alert, the stock price moved down to $24.22.
+iShares Silver Trust (NYSE:SLV) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $24.16 following the option alert.

 - Sentiment: BULLISH